 Now, what is that woo factor I’m talking about?

 The woo factor is engagement, and depending on your audience, grabbing their attention and keeping them engaged means different things.
 It may sound complicated, but all you have to do is identify what keeps your audience engaged and use that to your advantage.
+Then, choose the type of headline you want to use and make your keywords work for that type of headline.

 - How-To Headlines are by far the most used format, and they address a reader’s problem.